Glynn Lunney: Apollo

 As with Project Mercury, Lunney was involved in Project Apollo right from the beginning.
 He took charge of the "boilerplate" tests of the Apollo abort escape system at White Sands, which took place during the Gemini program, and was flight director during the first uncrewed Saturn V test flight, SA-501.

 Lunney was not scheduled to serve as a flight director on the first crewed Apollo mission, later known as Apollo 1.
 During the countdown demonstration test that resulted in the Apollo 1 fire, Lunney was at home having dinner with astronaut Bill Anders and his wife, and was called into Mission Control when the fire occurred.
 It was, as he recalled, "a tremendous punch in the stomach to all of us".

-The aftermath of the fire, in which three astronauts were killed, left Lunney and his colleagues at NASA feeling that they had perhaps failed to recognize the risks they were running in their efforts to meet Kennedy's timetable of landing a man on the Moon by the end of the decade.
+The aftermath of the fire, in which three astronauts were killed, left Lunney and his colleagues at NASA feeling that they had perhaps failed to recognize the risks they were running in their efforts to meet Kennedy's timetable of landing a man on the Moon by the end of the decade and bringing him safely back to Earth.
 "Maybe," said Lunney over thirty years later, "we had gotten a little overconfident".

 Lunney attracted significant media attention in 1968, when he worked as lead flight director on Apollo 7, the first of the crewed Apollo flights.
 Coming as it did after the Apollo 1 fire, the mission was an important test for the Apollo program, and was stressful for astronauts and controllers alike.
 Lunney had primary responsibility for dealing with the mission commander, Wally Schirra, who repeatedly questioned orders from the ground.
 Although pressed by reporters in news conferences, Lunney stayed diplomatic and said nothing critical of Schirra.